endfront/LayJS/contributing.markdown

 I completely understand when people get upset about inconsistent spacing in their code.

 But I am very against postprocessing code to check for style, a single space off shouldn't need to slap the developer with an error.
 The developer no matter where must be focused on producing good code and not good looking code.

 That being said, there is only one requirement I would put forward when it comes to spacing, and that can be summarized as "the more the merrier"

 for example:

   function foo(){
     for(var i=0;i<10;i++){
       console.log("number is: " + i);
     }
   }

 would be lesser preferable to:

   function foo() {

-    for ( var i = 0; i < 10; i++ ) {
+    for ( var i=0; i < 10; i++ ) {
       console.log( "number is: " + i );
     }
   }